missinghwan/INFOREP/README.md

 # INFOREP
-A PyTorch implementation of "[Improving Feature Representation with Accurate Characterization for GAD]"
+A PyTorch implementation of "[Few Sampled Anomalies are All You Need: A Framework for Enhanced Graph Anomaly Detection]"

 <p align="center">
 <img src="./INFOREPs.jpg" width="1200">